2021 Swiss same-sex marriage referendum: Opinion polls

 Polls in advance of the referendum consistently showed roughly two-thirds support for the law.

 Results

 64.10% of voters and all cantons supported the amendment to the Civil Code to legalise same-sex marriage.

 Reactions

 Support

 Laura Russo, co-president of the Geneva Federation of LGBT Associations, said, "This is a historic day for us and for Switzerland, this is a great step forward, something we have been waiting for for years."
 Pink Cross, a Swiss LGBT umbrella organization, praised the vote and called it a "big milestone".

 In a press release after the vote, the Umbrella Association of Rainbow Families wrote about the effects of opposition to marriage equality on its members.

 Opposition

-Verena Herzog, The SVP's national councilor, criticized the law for "[opening] the floodgates to many potentially dangerous practices."
+Verena Herzog, The SVP's national councilor, criticized the law for "[opening] the floodgates to many potentially dangerous practices,” although these were not specified.
 Speaking to Keystone-SDA, Monika Rüegger of the SVP said it was a "black day" in response to the vote.